Sending Death Notices

 - Workman’s compensation if the death was job-related.

 - Unions and fraternal organizations — to apply for benefits

 - Banks and other financial institutions — to change or re-establish accounts.
 Be aware that, once the institution has been notified of the death, some accounts and lockboxes may not be accessible to you without approval of the Probate Court.

 - Stock brokerage firm — to change ownership of jointly or solely owned stocks, bonds, mutual funds, etc.

 - Mortgage companies and other lenders — to change or re-establish accounts.

 - Credit card companies — to change or re-establish joint accounts.

-- Utility, telephone, cable, newspaper and other services — to change accounts from deceased’s name.
+- Utility, telephone, cable, newspaper, and other services — to change accounts from the deceased’s name.